innereq/morkerfyr/README.md

 - It's ugly! (plz halp)

 ### TODO

 - Clickable tags for blog posts
 - Play radio when lurking other pages
+- Fetch metadata from secondary source when the main source is down

 ## Development